 This complete Iasi City Tour offers a full day of walking, visiting, tasting culinary specialties and simply enjoying local life in the city of the seven hills.

-This 3 days tour is the perfect option if you’re based in Iasi and would like to explore some of the most beautiful attractions in Bucovina and Eastern Romania.
+This three days tour is the perfect option if you’re based in Iasi and would like to explore some of the most beautiful attractions in Bucovina and Eastern Romania.